Nerve Conduction Test

 Patient: What To Expect

-The following explanations can help you understand what will happen during the exam:
+The following explanations can help you understand what will happen during our Springfield EMG tests:

 - Electrodes.
 The neurologist or a technician places surface electrodes at various locations on your skin depending on where you’re experiencing symptoms.
 Or the Dr. Sharlin may insert needle electrodes at different sites depending on your symptoms.